snjo/ClipboardTool/readme.md

 -----------------------------------------
 ## Text Files in the program folder

-By default the program looks for these files in the local folder.
-You can direct it to another folder on your PC it the Settings panel.
+By default the program looks for these files in the user profile folder.
+You can direct it to another folder on your PC it the Options panel.
-If you placed this program in one of the write protected Program Files folders, you should point the text file location elsewhere.

 | Text file              | Function                                                                          | Comment	                                                                                   |
 |------------------------|-----------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|